 The shorter the shutter speed, the less light reaches the sensor, and vice versa.
 Where creative use of shutter speed comes in handy is controlling how motion appears in your photos.

-Using a fast shutter speed helps you create crisp images of moving subjects because it freezes any movement in the scene.
-This photo is a great example of using a very fast shutter speed to capture the person in mid-jump.
+Using a fast shutter speed helps you create crisp images of moving subjects because it freezes any motion in the scene.
+This photo is a great example of using a fast shutter speed to capture the person in mid-jump.

 Fast shutter speeds also help you avoid blurry photos that result from camera shake.
 So if you’re hand-holding the camera, especially in low light, a faster shutter speed might eliminate the camera shake.